ivan-petrovic/hxtest/README.md

 For this demo, HTTPS is **disabled** after keycloak container becomes ready (configured in  `ansible\roles\keycloak-stack\tasks\main.yml`).
 * The Keycloak UI is then available at `http://<VM_PUBLIC_IP>:8080`.
 * Default username and password for Keycloak: `admin` and `AdminPassword123`.
-* To encure reliability, Ansible checks the Keycloak health endpoint (up to 5 minutes), before starting dependent containers like OAuth2 Proxy.
+* To ensure reliability, Ansible checks the Keycloak health endpoint (up to 5 minutes), before starting dependent containers like OAuth2 Proxy.

 ### Customization of Sensitive Data
 Several sensitive defaults can be overridden using environment variables (optionally stored in GitHub secrets):